chenweienn/restoring-etcd/tkg/README.md

   - snapshot file;
   - scripts for restoring etcd data, stopping etcd, and restarting etcd (copied from jumphost) and the logs of executing them;
   - etcd pod manifest temporarily moved from kubelet static pod manifests directory (for stopping etcd pod);
-  - etcd datadir restored from snapshot;
+  - etcd data dir restored from snapshot;
-  - etcd datadir backup which is taken before swapping in the data restored from snapshot.
+  - etcd data dir backup which is taken before swapping in the data restored from snapshot.

 ## Procedure to restore etcd